lowrycode/table-tennis-league/README.md

 ![Sponsors section](readme-resources/images/sponsors.jpg)

 Title and aria labels are included for each link.
-Clicking on a logo opens the sponsors website in another tab.
+Clicking on a logo opens the sponsor's website in another tab.
 The rel="noopener noreferrer" attribute is used for increased security when navigating to these sites.

 ## Clubs Page